 Science has spoken!
-You can find more scientific studies on hydroxyapatite here.
+You can find more scientific studies on hydroxyapatite linked within the following article.

 what could the future hold?

 Hydroxyapatite is still up against fluoride’s decades of marketing, but that’s all the more reason to give it a try.
-In fact, Dr. B of Ask the Dentist reveals that many children already exceed the recommended dose of fluoride from toothpaste alone.
+In fact, Dr. B of Ask the Dentist reveals in his latest podcast episode that many children already exceed the recommended dose of fluoride from toothpaste alone.
 Consider fluoridated drinking water and the fluoride treatments given in a traditional dental visit....and you have a recipe for toxicity.